BraydenKO/FollowDot/README.md

 The first mode is "normal".
 Normal mouse/trackpad/etc. movements will translate to the expected movements of the red dot.
 In the other modes, this is not necessarily so.

-Do note, that your data (the questions you answer before the game and where your red dot is) is collected and saved.
+Do note, that your data (the questions you answer before the game and where your red dot is) is collected and saved to a Firestore database.